Overview of DAS on AWS

 Decision Storage and Streaming

-DAS saves the decision stream batches received from OPA to S3
+DAS saves the decision stream batches received from OPA to the S3

 storage bucket, maintaining an index over the batches in DDB table